 The IUB Libraries have copies of the major style manuals used on campus: American Psychological Association (APA), Modern Language Association (MLA), and Chicago Manual of Style.
 Inquire at a reference desk.

 Many library electronic resources such as IUCAT and the EbscoHost databases have a "cite" function.
 Look for a link in the item record.
 The "cite" function will generate citations in many different styles.
-For additional help, watch the following videos on how to use the cite function in IUCAT and EBSCO databases.

 As with published materials, archival sources used in research need to be cited, whether you simply make reference to a source, quote directly from it, paraphrase it, or reproduce an image in your work.
 The form that your citation takes is determined both by where it appears in your paper and by the citation format required by your professor or research discipline.
 See the drop-down menus at left for examples of citing archival sources using APA, MLA and Chicago citation styles.